How Much You Must Earn to Afford a House in the 50 Largest U.S. Metros

 Our map reveals three tiers in annual income workers need to earn to afford a median home.
 First, the West Coast stands out as by far the most expensive market in the country, with 4 out of the top 4 markets in California alone.
 San Jose, CA is easily the most expensive; workers need to make well over a quarter million dollars to afford a median-priced home.
 San Francisco is not far behind at $213,727, followed by San Diego much further down at $130,986.
 These numbers indicate the extent to which Silicon Valley has created a massive increase in property values.

 The second tier of expensive locales is along the East Coast, led by the familiar hotspots of unaffordable housing like Boston, MA ($109,411), New York City, NY ($103,235) and Washington, DC ($96,144).
 But there are also other expensive metro areas located along the Atlantic Coast as well, such as Miami, FL ($78,337) and Providence, RI ($75,808).
 It’s clearly expensive to live somewhere close to an ocean.

-The third and final tier of cities where workers don’t need to earn 6-figure salaries stretches across the country’s midsection.
+The third and final tier of metros where workers don’t need to earn 6-figure salaries stretches across the country’s midsection.
 Ranging from Minneapolis, MN ($63,962) down to New Orleans, LA ($49,249), there are several metro areas with plenty of relatively cheap housing.
-A couple of old Rust Belt cities round out the bottom of the list in Cleveland, OH ($39,730) and Pittsburgh, PA ($38,253).
+A couple of old Rust Belt metros round out the bottom of the list in Cleveland, OH ($39,730) and Pittsburgh, PA ($38,253).

 Want to find out more about the true cost of living in the US?
 Check out this interactive tool.